Treat Respiratory Disorders with this Pranayam Yoga

 Yogendra Pranayama 7 (Kevala Kumbhaka)

-- While practicing this technique, focus your eyes on the tip of the nose or keep them shut.
+- While practising this technique, focus your eyes on the tip of the nose or keep them shut

 - Avoid any sort of force or strain while holding your breath.
 Retention should be done in a relaxed and effortless manner, without betraying any movement of the abdomen or chest.